-The law firm of Cohen, Decker, Pex and Brosh, in Jerusalem and Tel Aviv, specializes in family law and the regulation of personal status vis-a-vis the Ministry of the Interior.
+Our law firm in Jerusalem and Tel Aviv, specializes in family law and the regulation of personal status vis-a-vis the Ministry of the Interior.
 Our office boasts attorneys with a great deal of proven experience in advising and representation in matters such as a prenatal paternity suit, a claim for minors’ maintenance, custody arrangements and more.

 Legal background with regard to the paternity suit proceeding

 The purpose of a paternity suit, filed in the Family Affairs Court, is to obtain a declaratory judgment regarding the identity of the father.
 The declaration may involve requiring the defendant to pay for the minor’s maintenance, or regulating the child’s legal status in Israel, pursuant to Section 4 of the Citizenship Law, which stipulates that whoever is born to a mother or father who are Israeli citizens is an Israeli citizen by birth.